-After setting up and using Cloudflare for a while, although they market itself as duplicate content free.
+After setting up and using Cloudflare for a while, although Cloudflare markets itself as duplicate content free.
 You can still actually run into web page duplication issues when you are not careful.
-Like most of the cache services or any kind of setup, you can always run into duplicate pages which can result you being hit with Google’s Panda algorithm.
+Like most of the cache services or any kind of setup, you can always run into duplicate pages which can result in you being hit with Google’s Panda algorithm.
 The problems listed here may not be unique to Cloudflare’s services, but we are offering solutions that are directly working with Cloudflare / WordPress setup.

 We have written a detailed guide to help you narrow down those duplicating causes, and offer some quick and easy ways to fix the problems.
-Please note depending on your Cloudflare + WordPress setup, or the way that you setup the direct hosting service + cloudflare services, some of these problems may not exist.
+Please note depending on your Cloudflare + WordPress setup, or the way that you setup the direct hosting service + Cloudflare services, some of these problems may not exist.

-The duplication issues that I ran into, is based on using a non contracted hosting company.
+The duplication issues that I ran into, is based on using a noncontracted hosting company.
 There was no direct setup via the Cpanel or from the host.
 I signed for Cloudflare service separately, and used their DNS name server service.
 I also went for the Cloudflare flexible SSL HTTPS route.

 The purpose of this guide is written, based on the belief that any kind of webpage duplication may be bad for your search engine ranking.
 So you should take all the precautions to fix potential places where you can run into duplication problems.

 WWW and Non-WWW duplication